prod80/prod80-ReShade-Repository/README.md

 As always, I like to share.
 If you're happy with my work, all I would ask in return is: spread the word.
 You can link the download link above, or a link to this repository directly.

-For any questions, you can find me on the Reshade discord: https://discord.gg/nGaJfv
+For any questions, you can find me on the Reshade discord.

 Enjoy, and make your games look nice(r)!